 The DIY part entailed trashing their original plastic stakes (they weren't strong enough to hold a hose in place), hammering 24-inch pieces of rebar into the ground, and slipping a light over each piece.

-Those sturdy posts could handle even the bulkiest hose, protecting Makara's plantings during waterings then casting a lovely spotlight on them post-dusk.
+Those sturdy posts could handle even the bulkiest hose, protecting Makara's plantings during watering, then casting a lovely spotlight on them post-dusk.